ignaspangonis/WordCounter/README.md

 # WordCounter
 A C++ application that counts the words which appear in the `.txt` file at least 2 times.
-Then it prints them, their frequency and the lines they appeared in to `result.txt`.
+Then it prints them, their frequency and the lines they appeared in into `result.txt`.
 The program also finds URLs and prints them as well.

 ## Installation and execution
 1. Download the app.